 When you look at the financial support, and I thought the gift that was announced today, all these gifts are significant and many people that make large gifts would prefer to make them anonymously and if not anonymously, do it very quietly.
 We implored our donors to be present, because if gifts are made and no one knows, then there's no standard.
 It's the tree that falls in the forest and no one hears.
 So I appreciate not only the gift, but the fact that they gave it publicly.
 In that same spirit of their \$18 million gift, we had broad support in the community for the medical center, by individual gifts of time and money, the support for Pelotonia, the success of the cancer cruise.
-So, in terms of the community supporting us and individuals supporting us, there's strong evidence in the broad community that the work of the medical center and the university is really appreciated.
+So, in terms of the broad community that the work of the medical center and the university is really appreciated.
 Not only are boys and girls in the boat stroking, but there is an audience that is visible and appreciates the work that we're doing.